-Honda Motorcycles global sales decreased 33% in the first half 2020 compared to the same period last year.
-The most important fall has been registered in the Indian market, with a decrease in sales of 47% while Europe was -10%.
-Nevertheless Australia and Germany show promising signs with +15.6% and +10.3% respectively.
+Honda Motorcycles global sales decreased 17.8% in the first ten months 2020 compared with the same period last year.
+The most important fall has been registered in the two top markets, India and Indonesia, both losing one third of volumes.

 Honda Motor Global 2020 Sales Performance

 Honda’s motorcycle business began in 1949 and in the 1964 they were already the world’s largest motorcycle company.